DawsonJay/data-core-system/processes/chats/README.md

 **When asked to save a chat:**

-1. **Compile your value log** from the conversation:
+1. **Write your value log to a memory file** during the conversation:
-   - Key insights discovered
-   - Decisions made
+   - Create a file like `conversation_memory.md` in the data-core-system directory
-   - Important technical details
+   - Include key insights discovered, decisions made, important technical details
-   - Design choices and reasoning
-   - Action items identified
+   - Use the format with `## Context Snapshot` and `## New Insights` sections
+   - **This file is what the save process will read automatically**

 2. **Call the save process:**
    ```bash
    python data_core.py save chat
    ```

-3. **The process will:**
+3. **The process will automatically:**
-   - Take your value log
+   - **Read your value log from memory files** (no input required)
-   - Create a Framework v2.0 compliant record
+   - Create a Framework v2.0 compliant record from the extracted content
    - Validate it thoroughly
    - Check for gaps with previous records
    - Save the record